AutomatedProcessImprovement/batch-processing-discovery/README.md

 ## ** No enabled time available

-If there is no enabled time available in the event log, consider using [this Python library](https://github.com/AutomatedProcessImprovement/start-time-estimator) to estimate them.
+In case of not enabled time available in the event log, consider using [this Python library](https://github.com/AutomatedProcessImprovement/start-time-estimator) to estimate them.